Solar Panel Cost Guide in Ellington, CT (Jan 2023)

 Factors that Affect Solar Panel Costs in Ellington

-Although the average cost of a solar system in Ellington is $9,192, your actual cost may be higher or lower than that.
-There are several factors that can have a major impact on the cost of a solar system installation.
-Below are some of the more crucial things to keep in mind.
+While the average cost of a solar system in Ellington is $9,192, your final cost may be higher or lower than that.
+There are quite a few factors that can have a significant impact on the cost of a solar system installation.
+Below are some of the more crucial things to take into consideration.

 Solar Equipment

-The cost of solar panel systems varies by thousands of dollars due to a few different factors.
-One of the notable factors is the system size, which is measured in kilowatts (kW).
-Solar power systems that have greater efficiency or power generation need better technology and/or more equipment, both of which can increase costs.
-For each additional kilowatt you need, your cost can go up by about $2,800.
-Some solar brands — like Maxeon from SunPower — cost more upfront but also tend to offer higher efficiency.
+The size of the solar system you need to offset your energy usage, which is measured in kilowatts, is the most important cost factor to consider.
+For every additional kilowatt you need, your total will most likely increase by about $2,800.
+Some solar brands — like Maxeon from SunPower — are more expensive upfront but also tend to offer better efficiency.
 In a city like Ellington, where sunlight is relatively abundant, efficiency can quickly pay off.
-Plus, if you have a small roof or limited space for your panels, higher efficiency options will be a better option.
+In addition, if you have a small roof or limited space for your panels, higher efficiency options will be a better option.
 Additional equipment like electric vehicle chargers and solar batteries will also increase the cost.

 Solar Financing Terms